syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/foreign-key-column.md

 Here's an example that demonstrates how to perform aggregation in a foreign key column:

 In the provided example, the `customAggregateFn` function is used to filter the data based on the **FirstName** field of the foreign key column, using the `getForeignData` internal function.
-The function then counts the occurrences of **Janet**.
+The function then counts the occurrences of **Margaret**.
 The result is displayed in the grid's footer template using the `footerTemplate`.

 {% if page.publishingplatform == "typescript" %}